New York Rangers: Return to the Stanley Cup Final and third Presidents' Trophy (2011–2016)

 In the 2011–12 season, the team finished as the top seed in the Eastern Conference, recording 51 wins and 109 points.
-Lunqvist was awarded the Vezina Trophy for the League's best goaltender.
+Lundqvist was awarded the Vezina Trophy for the League's best goaltender.
 In the playoffs, they defeated both the Senators and Capitals in seven games respectively.
 In the conference finals, they faced the New Jersey Devils.
 After leading the series 2–1, the Rangers lost the next three games, losing game six to New Jersey in overtime.

 On July 23, 2012, the Rangers traded Brandon Dubinsky, Artem Anisimov, Tim Erixon and a 2013 first-round draft pick to the Columbus Blue Jackets in exchange for Rick Nash, Steven Delisle, and a 2013 conditional third-round pick.
-At the 2013 trade deadline on April 3, the Rangers traded Marian Gaborik and Steven Delisle to Columbus for Derick Brassard, Derek Dorsett, John Moore, and a 2014 sixth-round draft pick.
+At the 2013 trade deadline on April 3, the Rangers traded Marián Gáborík and Steven Delisle to Columbus for Derick Brassard, Derek Dorsett, John Moore, and a 2014 sixth-round draft pick.
 After the Rangers were eliminated in the second round of the playoffs by Boston, management fired head coach John Tortorella.
 On June 21, 2013, general manager Glen Sather formally introduced former Canucks head coach Alain Vigneault as Tortorella's replacement.

 The Rangers acquired Rick Nash in a multi-player trade with the Columbus Blue Jackets in 2012.

 On March 5, 2014, the Rangers traded their captain Ryan Callahan, along with a first-round draft pick in 2015, a conditional second-round pick in 2014, and a conditional seventh-round pick in 2015, for Tampa Bay captain Martin St. Louis.
 The trade occurred both due to the Rangers' and Callahan's inability to reach a contract extension, as well as St. Louis' growing tension with the Lightning organization and subsequent request to be traded to New York.
 The 2013–14 Rangers set a new franchise record of 25 road game wins.
 New York defeated Philadelphia in seven games in the first round of the 2014 playoffs, and in the next round rallied from a 3–1 series deficit to defeat Pittsburgh in seven games.
 They then defeated the Montreal Canadiens in six games to move onto the Cup Final to face the Los Angeles Kings.
 The Rangers lost the series in five games.